Billy King (footballer, born 1994): 2022 season

 On 22 December 2021, it was announced that King had signed a new contract with the Saints.
 On 11 February 2022, King was in the starting XI for the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, as his side lost 5–4 on penalties after a 1–1 draw.
 On 6 May 2022, King scored his first goal of the season in a 4–0 win away to Drogheda United, smashing home his side's third goal after providing the assist for Darragh Burns' opener.
 On 24 June 2022, King scored a brace in a 2–2 draw away to Finn Harps.
 He followed that up by scoring the opener in a 3–0 win over Drogheda United at Richmond Park.
 King's first appearance in European football with the club came on 28 July 2022 in a 0–0 draw away to Slovenian side NŠ Mura with his side winning 6–5 on penalties to earn a tie with Bulgarian side CSKA Sofia in the next round.
 He featured in both a 1–0 away win in Sofia and in the home leg which saw his side narrowly beaten 2–0 following a controversial late penalty.
 He finished the season with 4 goals in 34 appearances in all competitions as his side finished in 4th place in the league, securing European football once again.

 Northern Colorado Hailstorm

 On 27 January 2023, King signed for USL League One side Northern Colorado Hailstorm.
+On 29 September 2024, King was part of the side that won the 2024 USL Cup by defeating Forward Madison 5–4 on penalties after a 1–1 draw, to become the competition's first ever winners.

+Arbroath

+On 25 January 2025, King returned home, signing for Scottish League One club Arbroath.
+He scored 1 goal in 7 appearances by the end of the season, as his side won the 2024–25 Scottish League One title to gain promotion to the Scottish Championship.

+Bonnyrigg Rose

+On 31 May 2025, King signed for Bonnyrigg Rose, who had recently been relegated to the Lowland League.